 Youth and young adult (YYA) engagement is crucial to ending YYA homelessness.
 That is why our Anchor Community Initiative requires that two young people with lived experience participate in each community’s Core Team – and Spokane has met this milestone!
-We spoke to Jess Ausborn and Luke Grayson from the Spokane team to hear how they’ve worked towards this goal.
+We spoke to Edin Denison and Luke Grayson from the Spokane team to hear how they’ve worked towards this goal.

-Jess works at The Mockingbird Society and leads the Spokane Youth Advisory Board (YAB), and Luke is a young person who participates in the Spokane Core Team.
-Jess has been really happy to see the same youth and young adults attend meetings, and Luke has appreciated how team members have stepped up as allies for the young people on the team.
+Edin works at The Mockingbird Society and leads the Spokane Youth Advisory Board (YAB), and Luke is a young person who participates in the Spokane Core Team.
+Edin has been really happy to see the same youth and young adults attend meetings, and Luke has appreciated how team members have stepped up as allies for the young people on the team.

 “Being an ally means treating young people as equals and using your voice to stand up for us,” Luke said.
 “If someone calls us kids or uses the wrong pronouns, correct them.”

-For Jess, achieving meaningful YYA engagement comes down to building relationships.
+For Edin, achieving meaningful YYA engagement comes down to building relationships.
 They’ve found that simple (but important) gestures like learning young people’s pronouns can go a long way, and that including young people in decision-making helps them feel heard and invested in the process.
-Like a true ally, Jess insists that others take the same care when interacting with young people.
+Like a true ally, Edin insists that others take the same care when interacting with young people.

 Building meaningful and authentic relationships with YYA takes time and commitment.
-Jess and Luke have three guiding principles for teams and organizations that are just getting started on this journey:
+Edin and Luke have three guiding principles for teams and organizations that are just getting started on this journey:

 - Respect: Be mindful of your actions and demeanor when interacting with young people.
 Pay attention when young people speak and be thoughtful about your contributions to the discussion.